liamnaule/skill-swap-hub/README.md

 - Log in to their account using their credentials
 - Update their profile details
 - Post a new skills
-- rate the skills
+- Rate the skills
+- Book session

 ### An Admin Can:
-- Log in to the admin panel using credentials
+- Access the admin dashboard
 - View a list of all users
+- Register users
 - Approve and disapprove skills
-- Hide irrelevant or inappropriate answers
 - View and manage all reports
 - Delete or block users
+- Book session
+- Update the profile details
+- Post a new skills
+- Rate the skills

 ---